 Net interest income was mainly derived from debt securities.
-In 2017, net interest income increased by 14 697 thousand euro in comparison with 2016.
-Positive contribution mostly resulted from higher yields on investment and an increase in the amount of monetary policy operations, while a negative impact resulted from higher interest expense on investment, mainly on account of a rise in the costs for hedging currency risks resulting from the widening of the spread between the interest rates of the euro and other investment currencies of Latvijas Banka.
+In 2018, net interest income increased by 7 996 thousand euro in comparison with 2017.
+Positive contribution mostly resulted from higher interest rates on investment and an increase in the amount of monetary policy operations, while a negative impact resulted from higher interest expense on investment, mainly due to a rise in the costs for hedging currency risks resulting from the widening of the spread between the interest rates of the euro and other investment currencies of Latvijas Banka.

 Interest income from and interest expense on the intra-Eurosystem claims and liabilities are remunerated by applying the ECB's interest rate on the main refinancing operations and include income from foreign reserves transferred to the ECB and claims on allocation of banknotes in the Eurosystem, as well as expense on liabilities related to TARGET2 settlements.
+The interest rate on the main refinancing operations set by the ECB was 0% in 2018 and 2017, therefore Latvijas Banka had neither such interest income nor interest expense.

-According to the ECB Governing Council's decision on the allocation of monetary income for first six years following the euro changeover the remunerable part of the claims on banknote allocation in the Eurosystem is reduced in compliance with a definite coefficient to avoid significant NCB income fluctuations.
+According to the ECB Governing Council's decision on the allocation of monetary income for first six years following the euro changeover the remunerable part of euro area NCBs of the claims on banknote allocation in the Eurosystem is reduced in compliance with a definite coefficient to avoid significant income fluctuations of these NCBs.
 The adjustment of the reduction of the remunerable part of Latvijas Banka's claims on banknote allocation in the Eurosystem in the course of the six years is as follows: